What is an Air-Pot

 We decided to do this guide since we personally just bought and installed 2 in our grow room to see what they’re worth.
 On our other plants we got 2 fabric pots and we’re keeping a couple regular one, this will allow us to really see if air pots are worth it or not.

-But we’re getting ahead of ourselves there, today your here to find out really what an Air-Pot is, so let’s get into it.
+But we’re getting ahead of ourselves there, today your here to find out really what an Air-Pot is, here’s what we are going to cover:

 What does “Air Pot” Mean?
 Here’s the Definition